xzceddie/StrGraph/README.md

 cmake ../
 make -j8
 ```
+Make sure to use `C++17` compatible compilers to make it work.
-Make sure `pybind11` is installed
+Also make sure `pybind11` is installed

 ## Run Test
+starting at root level of the repository:
 ```bash
 cd build/tests/
 ctest
 ```
-Also checkout `tests/showcase.ipynb`
+Also checkout `tests/showcase.ipynb` after compilation is done.

 ## Dependencies
 - `pybind11`